- Communications automation

 - What brings the company value?

 - Am I the only one that can perform this task?

 - Does this task even really need doing?

 See a need, fill a need

-If you want a little help, the HBR even offers an assessment tool for figuring out what work matters.
+If you want a little help, HBR even offers an assessment tool for figuring out what work matters.

 workplace automation , Admin automation , solving business problems